jtakayama/makahiki/doc/installation-makahiki-unix.rst

   % stat /usr/local/lib/libmemcached.so

-If libmemcached.so was found successfully, the installation is complete.
+If libmemcached.so is found successfully, then the installation is complete.

 .. _Python: http://www.python.org/download/
 .. _Python Imaging Library: http://www.pythonware.com/products/pil/